Skip to main content

 └─578570 /usr/bin/sc-console-agent

-Access your console from the dashboard within a few minutes.
+Access your console from the web console within a few minutes.
 To check the installed agent version:

 dpkg -l | grep sc-console-agent